flagshipcompany/shopify-app-public/README.md

 Checkboxes for which you want to schedule pickups for.
 You can schedule a single pickup for multiple shipments, provided they are all from the same courier.
 If the couriers are all the same for the selected shipments, you can then proceed to the schedule pickup page by pressing the **Schedule pickups** button on the bottom right of the page.

 ####Pickup Form
-This is where you fill the information for your pickup.
+This is where you fill in the information for your pickup.
 All of the fields are required to schedule your pickup.
 ![Pickup Form](img/pickup_form.png)

 * **Pickup address**